socram8888/orca.pet/unregulatory/index.md

 This is mostly a personal reminder so I know how I did it last time - _you don't need to read or understand this part_.

-1. Get the `wireless-regdb.git` repository from its official repository: [https://git.kernel.org/pub/scm/linux/kernel/git/sforshee/wireless-regdb.git]().
+1. Get the `wireless-regdb.git` repository from [its official repository](https://git.kernel.org/pub/scm/linux/kernel/git/sforshee/wireless-regdb.git).

 2. Replace all country contents with a table allowing for transmitting at:
 	* 1W for the 2.4GHz band